 The Combined Honours programme offers you an opportunity to study two subjects at degree level, enabling you to benefit from high quality teaching across more than one subject.
 English: English is a well-established humanities discipline, which explores the role of the written word in defining and transforming human experience.
 The modern discipline of English is rooted in the study of literature and the language in which it is written.
 Students of English can expect to study all major periods and forms of literature and to learn how to analyse literary texts by drawing on disciplines such as history, sociology and politics.
 The study of English develops strong critical thinking and communication skills, attributes that are highly valued in humanities graduates by employers.
 At the Manchester campus, the English department has access to a community of internationally renowned writers and critics through the Manchester Writing School, one of the most successful of its kind in the UK.
-Its Creative Director is the Poet Laureate, Carol Ann Duffy DBE.
+The Creative Director is the Poet Laureate, Professor Carol Ann Duffy DBE.
 You will develop the necessary skills in critical thinking and communication that are of value to graduates entering a wide array of career paths.
-Politics: There is ‘politics’ in almost everything we do.
+Politics: There is politics in almost everything we do.
 It is the study of power: who gets it, why they seek it, by what means they obtain it and what they use it for.
 Its principal focus is on power relations among individuals, social groups and nations.
 You will gain a firm grasp of political and current affairs, understand the news headlines, seeing beyond them to the real issues of politics, and be in a better position to comment upon and understand what the politicians are really saying.
 Studying Politics prepares you for life in the globally interconnected 21st century, exploring how the local, national and international intersect to influence both high and low politics, and questions of power and justice.
 You will also undertake practical skills training in advanced quantitative and qualitative analysis, to ensure you are fully prepared for the graduate job market.